kscalelabs/rdme-docs/docs/Software/KOS-Api/pykos.md

 Write binary on/off states to the LED matrix.

-The buffer should be width * height / 8 bytes long, where each bit represents one LED&#x27;s on/off state.
+The buffer should be width * height / 8 bytes long, where each bit represents one LED's on/off state.

 **Arguments**:

 - `buffer` - Binary buffer containing LED states

 **Returns**: